burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Requirements by C++2023 standard:

-* Explicit object parameter must be the first parameter.
+* The explicit object parameter must be the first parameter.
 * An explicit object parameter such as self in the example below is prefixed with the keyword `this` (`this Test& self`).